remynln/AREA/README.md

 - **Error Responses**:
   - 403: Username or password is incorrect

-Every other enpoints needs the JWT in the header (user must be authentified):
+Every others endpoints need the JWT in the header (user must be authentified):
   `Authorization: Bearer <token>`

 `/auth/unregister`: *DELETE Method*: